Camelonta/Umbraco.Boilerplate-v7/README.txt

 2. Rename everything (the folder + project + Assembly name + Default namespace in project properties)
 	- Search n replace on "Boilerplate.Web" -> "CustomerNameSpace.Web" (ex.
 "MyCustomer.Web"), (the same for *.Core + *.Tests), and "Boilerplate" -> "The Customers Acctual Name"

-3. Change port (reight-click on the project in Visual Studio -> Web -> Project Url  (needs to be more than 1024, to be able to open it as a user that is not Admin)
+3. Change port (right-click on the project in Visual Studio -> Web -> Project Url  (needs to be more than 1024, to be able to open it as a user that is not Admin)

 4. Change the URL in robots.txt

 5. Make a nice default image for social media (ex: _Layout -> <meta property="og:image">).
 Exists in img/default-social-share.jpg (1200 x 630)

 6. Favicons: Make an icon of ex the logo (260 x 260).
-Generate all icons in the site root http://realfavicongenerator.net/ (save then in img/favicons for for your local project but copy then to the siteroot for production).
+Generate all icons in the site root http://realfavicongenerator.net/ (save them in img/favicons for your local project but copy them to the siteroot for production).
 HTML for this goes in Partials/_Favicons

 Last but not least: Remove this README :)